ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 For each method listed in Tables~\ref{tbl:mmodels} and~\ref{tbl:tmodels}, an evaluation driver sequentially processed the 43 abstracts with verified ground truth, invoking the OpenAI *Responses* API under stable April-2025 model versions.
 Tool-chain variants interacted with the Google Geocoding API and an in-process centroid function exposed via JSON-Schema.
 Token usage, latency, and any tool traces were logged in real time; intermediate artifacts and final result sets are archived in the accompanying repository.

-When supported (e.g., GPT‑4.1/4o/3.5), we set temperature t = 0.2; OpenAI’s o‑series uses fixed decoding and does not expose temperature.
+When supported (e.g., GPT‑4.1/4o/3.5), we set temperature t = 0.2; OpenAI's o‑series uses fixed decoding and does not expose temperature.
 Temperature controls sampling randomness during token selection (higher t → more variability; lower t → more deterministic).
 Section 6.6 ablates t and finds limited sensitivity over the tested range.

 # 6 Results